A Cold You Can Beat After A Holiday Treat

 An interesting thing about garlic is it works incredibly well with probiotics.
 Since garlic is a prebiotic, that is no surprise.
 A British research team looked at using garlic (an-antifungal) and probiotics together in an effort to respond to the increasing resistance of Candida to prescription medication.
 The researchers found that when garlic and the probiotic were used together, “a synergistic effect on the inhibition of candidal attachment occurred.”
 They concluded that “the combination of Lactobacillus and garlic should provide a preventative/treatment regime to address the growing problem with candidal infections.”
 Honey is a prebiotic which feeds good bacteria and garlic is an antifungal and also a prebiotic, so it's a wonderful bonus for your microbiome.

-Water kefir has helped so many people bring healthy microbes into their gut.
+Water kefir or kefir soda has helped so many people bring healthy microbes into their gut.
 Replace the harmful sugary and alcoholic drinks that most people drink around the holidays.
 It's been said that water kefir originated in close vicinity to where milk kefir grains originated in the Caucasus Mountains.
 Water kefir grains, at the time, were a natural occurrence in mountain springs that are above 7000 feet in elevation.
-Texts and scrolls dating back thousands of years document the use of water kefir and milk kefir during those times and since then.
+Texts and scrolls dating back thousands of years document the use of water kefir and milk kefir during those times.
 I do know that they are a wonderful addition to the diet of anyone who is looking to add more healthy flora to their microbiome.
-I hear stories all the time that those who included water kefir in their diets have received so many health benefits that they'll never go back to unhealthy sodas or alcoholic drinks that wreak havoc on their bodies and especially their liver.
+I hear stories all the time that those who included water kefir and kefir soda in their diets have received so many health benefits that they'll never go back to unhealthy sodas or alcoholic drinks that wreak havoc on their bodies and especially their liver.
 It's just so delicious and easy to make.
 It will reset those cravings and help your body detox and you will feel it!

 Listen To My Podcast